NextCenturyCorporation/MCS/python_api/API.md

 The list of 3D points (dicts with "x", "y", and "z") that form the outer shape of this object.

+### position : dict

+The "x", "y", and "z" position for the object in the scene.

+### rotation : float

+The rotation angle in degrees of the object.

 ### visible : boolean

 Whether you can see this object in your camera viewport.